Select Page

 Can I use funds from my EPC 403(b)(9) to purchase a home and claim tax exemption on the full amount?

-No. You can use funds from your account for a down payment, but the amount allowed will be subject the normal annual restrictions referenced in Question 8.
+No. You can use funds from your account for a down payment, but the total amount allowed will be subject to the normal annual restrictions referenced in Question 8 above.

 13